Starlink Internet Review: Plans, Pricing, and Speeds

 4.5 out of 5

-Starlink markets its plans as having unlimited high-speed data.
-While this is technically true, there is some fine print to be aware of.
+Starlink markets its plans as having unlimited high-speed data, and while this is technically true, there is some fine print to be aware of.
 Service providers have only so much bandwidth to offer their customers; Starlink is no exception.

 Starlink’s Fair Use Policy states that to deliver fair and equal speeds to all customers, it may slow speeds for customers who consistently surpass the average usage amount.